Invariants and Home Spaces in Transition Systems and Petri Nets: Conceptual Models: from transition systems to Petri Nets

 \subsubsection{Petri Nets (PN)}

 Petri Nets have been introduced by C. A. Petri circa 1962 \footnote{Peruse the book cited in \cite{M19} for understanding the influence of C. A. Petri in this research community.}.
 Here, we give definitions that are similar to definitions in \cite{BR82} or in \cite{GV03}.
-It can be pointed out that the definition of \textit{semi-transition systems} in \cite{L76a} is equivalent.
+It can be pointed out that \textit{semi-transition systems} defined in \cite{L76a} are equivalent to PNs.